kragen/derctuo/modern-material-processing.md

 Microfluidic devices are capable of executing many experiments at once, and are widely used for this in biology today.

+At ordinary temperatures gaskets would be made of teflon, but higher-temperature blocks would use gaskets that are brittle at room temperature, softening as their Tg is exceeded.
+Alternatively, modern fabrication technology is capable of shaping mating faces to match with submicron precision, which by itself may reduce leakage sufficiently without gaskets.
+If not, greasing the mating faces with liquid (whether water, table salt, sulfur, H₂SO₄, lithium with its delightfully low vapor pressure, other liquid metals such as lead-tin solder, or something else) may be an option, although they probably couldn't be separated cold.

 There is in most cases no need for the surface of vessels to have a significant affinity for liquids; superhydrophobic or omniphobic